creativogee/nest-cron-manager/README.md

    To execute cron jobs, use the `handleJob` method of the `CronManager` class:

-   PS: Although for this jobType you are not required to use the function name as the cron config name, it is generally recommended to do so for consistency as you would see in other jobTypes.
+   NB: While you could call the `handleJob` of the `cronManager` anywhere in your project, it is recommended to define all handlers in the `CronJobService` class.
+Benefits of this approach:

+   - Ensure unique job names across the application.
+   - Easily switch a handler function between the `inline` and `method` job types
+   - Manage all job handlers in one place

    Below is an example of how to execute a cron job using the `handleJob` method: